subhojit777/imag/doc/src/09020-changelog.md

       commandline flag.
     * `imag-habit today --done` and `imag-habit status --done` was added for showing habits which are already done.
+    * `libimagrt` allows external subcommands now in the default clap app builder helper.
+It also provides a helper for handling unknown
+      subcommands: `Runtime::handle_unknown_subcommand()`.
+See docs for details.
 * Minor changes
     * A license-checker was included into the CI setup, which checks whether all ".rs"-files have the license header at the top of the file